Skip to main content

 • Enable automatic updates on your smartphone, laptop, and all installed apps.

 • Pay special attention to updates for your browser, operating system, and banking apps.
+Browsers are particularly critical because they're your gateway to the internet and are frequently targeted.

 • Uninstall apps you no longer use.
 Every installed app is a potential attack vector.
+An app you installed once and forgot about could be collecting data in the background, and if it stops receiving updates, known vulnerabilities go unpatched indefinitely.

 6. Be Wary of Phishing Attacks